madsmtm/objc2/crates/objc2/src/topics/kvo.md

     // SAFETY:
     // - The superclass NSObject does not have any subclassing requirements.
-    // - Interior mutability is a safe default.
     // - MyObserver implements `Drop` and ensures that:
     //   - It does not call an overridden method.
     //   - It does not `retain` itself. unsafe impl ClassType for MyObserver {
         type Super = NSObject;
-        type Mutability = mutability::InteriorMutable;
         const NAME: &'static str = "MyObserver";
     }